bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 ---
 layout: post
-title: "Understanding Heap Allocations in Rust"
+title: "Allocations in Rust"
-description: "An introduction to the Rust memory model"
+description: "An introduction to the memory model"
 category:
 tags: [rust]
 ---